I'm Outstanding

-"I'm Outstanding" is the second single released from former professional basketball player Shaquille O'Neal's debut album, Shaq Diesel (1993).
-Produced by Erick Sermon, the single was a minor success, making it to 47 on the Billboard Hot 100.
+"I'm Outstanding" is a song by American former professional basketball player Shaquille O'Neal, released in November 1993 by Jive Records as the second single from his debut album, Shaq Diesel (1993).
+The song was co-written by O'Neal with producer Erick Sermon, Alisa Yarbrough and Raymound Calhoun.
+The single features several samples and was a minor success, making it to number 47 on the US Billboard Hot 100 and number 70 on the UK Singles Chart.
+Its accompanying music video was directed by Jim Swaffield and shot in Orlando, Florida.

 Samples

 "I'm Outstanding" sampled the following songs: